chrisledet/rebasebot/README.md

 A GitHub integration service that rebases your Pull request branches when you ask

+## How it works

+1. Make a dedicated GitHub account for the bot
+2. Grant the GitHub account read and write access to your repositories
+3. [Setup](#setup) the bot on your own server
+4. **@mention** the bot in a pull request comment
+5. The bot will then kick off a rebase and push (if rebase successful) to your repository

 ## Dependencies

 * Dedicated host (e.g. EC2, Digital Ocean, Rackspace)